LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 42. In the **Confidential Search** pane, select **Review sample**.

-    Because the **MOD Administrator** account is not assigned the eDiscovery Manager or eDiscover Admin role group, you're unable to view the search results.
-This is because these eDiscover roles aren't assigned by default to the Organization Management role group, thereforee it’s not a part of the Global admin role.
+    Because the **MOD Administrator** account isn't assigned the eDiscovery Manager or eDiscover Admin role group, you're unable to view the search results.
+This is because these eDiscover roles aren't assigned by default to the Organization Management role group, therefore it’s not a part of the Global admin role.
 For more information, on what permissions you do have as part of the Organization Management role group, see [RBAC roles related to eDiscovery]( https://learn.microsoft.com/microsoft-365/compliance/ediscovery-assign-permissions?view=o365-worldwide#rbac-roles-related-to-ediscovery?azure-portal=true).

     Select **OK** and then select **Close** to exit out of the **Confidential search** pane.

 ### Task 2 - Review eDiscovery Permissions

-In this task, you will be utilizing Microsoft 365 tools such as Exchange admin center, and Microsoft Purview, with a focus on understanding how to manage and preserve email data for legal or compliance purposes.
+In this task, you'll be utilizing Microsoft 365 tools such as Exchange admin center, and Microsoft Purview, with a focus on understanding how to manage and preserve email data for legal or compliance purposes.
 This task includes steps for managing permissions, editing roles, and reviewing eDiscovery cases and samples in Microsoft 365 Defender and Microsoft Purview.
 It also covers how to navigate an eDiscovery case and case hold in Microsoft 365 and how to search for and preserve specific email data.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.